 Charley Young Beach, located at the north end of Kama’ole I, offers convenient snorkeling for those of you looking for a quick and easy way to see fish, coral and turtles in South Maui.
 While the visibility can be low depending on weather conditions, this is a great spot for beginner snorkelers due to the calm, sandy beach entrance and close proximity to shore.
 In front of the Royal Mauian Condos between Kama’ole I and II, follow the rocky point out from shore for an easy, shallow snorkel with lots of turtles.
 Once again, visibility can be low depending on weather conditions, but this is a great starting point for a quick swim.
 Between Kama’ole II and III, snorkel out to the rocky point for views of amazing corals, lots of fish and turtles.
 At the southern end of Kama’ole Beach Park III, there is a large rock that you can swim past that offers excellent underwater views and is usually less crowded than some of the other spots in Kihei.
 Just remember to turn around before you reach the Kihei Boat Ramp!
 Local Tip: All 3 Kama’ole Beach Parks offer lifeguard stations, picnic areas and restroom and shower facilities.
 These are great beaches to bring the whole family or meeting friends, watching the sunset and barbecuing.

-Located at the very end of South Kihei Road, head to the northernmost point of this beach and swim out and around toward the south end, which offers better snorkeling but a rough, rocky entrance.
+Located at the very end of South Kihei Road, head to the northernmost point of this beach and swim out and around toward the south end, which offers better snorkeling but a rough, rocky entrance, and one of the best snorkeling spots around Maui.
 Enjoy excellent snorkeling views of channels, coves, many varieties of fish and large coral heads.
 Local Tip: There are two entrances to this beach, the first at a parking lot on the right just before Maui Oceanfront Inn, the other at the very end of South Kihei Road with a separate parking lot.
 Showers are available at both entrances.

 This beautiful Maui beach, located in front of the Wailea Elua Village Condos, offers better clarity as well as more corals and fish than some of the other beaches, particularly when you swim out from the southern end of the beach at the point between Mokapu Beach and Ulua Beach.
 The entrance can be rocky, so consider wearing protective footwear or paying extra close attention when entering.
 Local Tip: Follow the green signs from Wailea Alanui Road and turn right onto Halealii Place.
 Restroom and shower facilities are available at the roundabout.
 Watch the sunset and enjoy fresh sushi from the nearby Morimoto Maui restaurant at the Andaz Maui Resort for a post-snorkel treat.

-Located in front of the Fairmont Kea Lani and the Polo Beach Club, snorkeling here is often uncrowded and offers nice views of corals, many smaller fish species and turtles.
+Located in front of the Fairmont Kea Lani and the Polo Beach Club, snorkeling here is often uncrowded and offers nice views of corals, many smaller fish species and turtles making it one of the best snorkeling spots around Maui.
 While visibility can be low, this is a great spot for a less crowded snorkeling experience if you’re staying in Wailea.
 Snorkeling is often best at the southern end of the beach.
 Local Tip: Facilities here are excellent, including a nice restroom, showers, barbecue grills, picnic tables and grassy lawn.
 Great place to spend the afternoon enjoying the outdoors.

 Also known as “White Rock”, this beautiful South Maui spot offers great snorkeling from the rocky points jutting out from both ends of the beach.
 Depending on the waves, visibility can be excellent or poor, but there are typically tons of turtles as well as interesting coral, reef and rock formations.
 Local Tip: Ignore signs that say Keep Out and follow the dirt paths that are well worn.
 This is a local favorite and is a great place to hang a hammock!
 Porta-potties are available on the street.